Struct regex_syntax::CharClass

 Returns true if this character class should be matched case insensitively.

-, simple case folding has already been applied to the
+When true, simple case folding has already been applied to the

 class.